datamapsvotes/datamapsvotes.github.io/README.md

 The Victorian Legislative Assembly District Statistics Visualisation can be found [here](https://datamapsvotes.github.io/District%20Statistics%20Visualisation/index.html#10/-37.8374/144.9962).

 This visualisation demonstrates which of the 2018 Legislative Assembly Districts are above or below the average elector count.
-This assists in determining which low population districts the Electoral Boundaries Commissiom will abolish and which high population districts they may provide additional seats to.
+This assists in determining which low population districts the Electoral Boundaries Commission will abolish and which high population districts they may provide additional seats to.